zanppa/dronemap/README.md

 I ended up typing most of the restriction zones by hand from pdf file to geojson format.
 I did not find any (free/open) data source that could be used for this.
 I also wrote a python script to generate restriction zones which are measured from runway edges, for this I created a json file with all runways by hand.

-## Files
+## Directories and files
-Following files are included in the repository:
+Following directories and files are included in the repository:

+* data: geojson files for the restriction zones that can be directly loaded using e.g. Openlayers
+* tools: Helper tools to create the data files
-* index.html: example file which loads the restriction zones and displays them over Openstreetmap
+* index.html: example file which loads the restriction zones and displays them over Openstreetmap using Openlayers

-* lentokentat.geojson: Prohibited zones near airports (runways)
-* valvottu.geojson: Controlled airspace areas (near airports), drone restrictions apply
-* rajoitukset.geojson: Other restriction zones (military zones etc), typically no-fly zones
-* lennatyspaikat.geojson: Special drone flying areas
-* lentokentat.json: Airport and runway data for generation of the prohibited zones
-* circle2.py: Generates the prohibited zones near runways using lentokentat.json as the source
+Readme in each directory give more detailed descriptions of the files.

+## Example
+A working example can be found [here](http://zan.kapsi.fi/dronemap).

 ## Notes
 * This data is **OUTDATED** because the rules have changed 7.12.2018.
 [The new regulation is here](https://www.finlex.fi/data/normit/44667/TRAFI_334638_03040000_2017_Use_of_remotely_piloted_aircraft__1_.pdf)